Logo

 Erich Mielke was released on 9 March 1990 for being unfit for imprisonment.

-Erich Mielke was now indicted for ordering the shootings of defectors at the Berlin Wall.
+Erich Mielke was now indicted for having ordered the shootings of defectors at the Berlin Wall.

 Erich Mielke spent time at the Rummelsburg prison and then at the Plotzensee Prison, before he was sent to the Moabit Prison, where he would remain for a longer time.

-In February 1992, Erich Mielke was put on trial for the 1931 first degree murders of Berlin Police Captains Anlauf and Lenck as well as the attempted murder of Senior Sergeant Willig.
+In February 1992, Erich Mielke was put on trial for the 1931 murders of Berlin Police Captains Anlauf and Lenck as well as the attempted murder of Senior Sergeant Willig.

 The evidence for Erich Mielke's guilt was drawn from the original police files, the transcripts from the 1934 trial of his co-conspirators, and a handwritten memoir in which Erich Mielke revealed that his role in, "the Bulowplatz Affair," had been his reason for fleeing to Moscow from the Weimar Republic in 1931.